zscaler/terraform-provider-zia/docs/resources/zia_dlp_web_rules.md

 The **zia_dlp_web_rules** resource allows the creation and management of ZIA DLP Web Rules in the Zscaler Internet Access cloud or via the API.

+⚠️ **WARNING:** Zscaler Internet Access DLP supports a maximum of 127 Web DLP Rules to be created via API.

 ## Example Usage

 ```hcl